8 Best Breadmakers in Australia (2025)

 #1 - 15-Hour Delay Timer and Auto Keep Warm

 Thanks to Breville's 15-hour delay timer, you can wake up to the delightful aroma of freshly baked bread.
-The timer surpasses that of the Russell Hobbs 23620 and the Panasonic SD-R2530, allowing an additional two hours.
+The timer surpasses the Russell Hobbs 23620 and the Panasonic SD-R2530, allowing an additional two hours.

 💡